Co-Parenting Disputes: Solve It or Lawyer Up?

 - Document it (screenshots, timestamps, written notes).

 - Send a calm, written notice to your co-parent referencing the specific provision being violated.
-(More on how to do this below.)

 - If the violation continues or repeats → consult your attorney about filing a contempt motion or modification.